awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 As a best practice, treat attributes and attribute values as case\-sensitive, and always match case in each context where they are used\.

-There are three types of contact attributes in Amazon Connect:
+The following types of contact attributes are available in Amazon Connect:
++ **System**—Predefined attributes in Amazon Connect\.
+You can reference system attributes, but you cannot create them\.
+There are system attributes related to contacts, and system attributes related to metrics\.
+Not all blocks in a contact flow support using System attributes\.
+For example, you cannot use a System attribute to store customer input\.
+Instead, use a user\-defined attribute to store the data input by a customer\.
++ **Agent**—A subset of system attributes related to agents in your contact center\.
++ **Queue metrics**—System metric attributes returned when you use a **Get queue metrics** block in your contact flow\.
-+ *User\-defined*—These attributes are created during the execution of a contact flow using **Set contact attributes** blocks\.
++ **User\-defined**—Attributes are created during the execution of a contact flow using **Set contact attributes** blocks\.
 When you get data from an external source, you can copy key\-value pairs as user\-defined attributes to reference later in a contact flow\.
 User\-defined attributes can also be created through the Amazon Connect API\.
-+ *System*—These are predefined attributes in Amazon Connect\.
-You can reference system attributes, but you cannot create them\.
-There are system attributes related to contacts, and system attributes related to metrics\.
-+ *External*—These attributes are created via a process external to Amazon Connect, such as when you use an **Invoke AWS Lambda function** block in a contact flow, or integrate with an Amazon Lex bot\.

-## User\-Defined Attributes<a name="user-defined-attributes"></a>

   User\-defined attributes include all attributes set by using a **Set contact attributes** block in a contact flow\.
 User\-defined attributes are included in contact trace records \(CTRs\), are available to Lambda functions that are invoked after the **Set contact attributes** block, and are created in the Attributes namespace\.
 They are also available to applications that integrate with the CCP for screenpop information, and can be referenced in contact flows\.

-## System Attributes for Contact Flows<a name="system-attributes"></a>

-There are four system attributes related to contacts available in contact flow blocks\.
-+ **Customer number**—The phone number of the customer\.
-The phone number of the customer\.
-This attribute is included in the CTRs and Lambda input object under CustomerEndpoint\.
-+ **Dialed number**—The number that the customer dialed to reach your contact center\.
-This attribute is included in the CTRs and Lambda input under SystemEndpoint\.
-+ **Customer callback number**—The number that the system uses to call the customer back, either for the **Transfer to callback** queue functionality, or for an agent dialing from the CCP\.
-The default value is the number the customer used to call your contact center, but can be overwritten with the **Set callback number** block\.
-This attribute is not included in CTRs, and not accessible in Lambda input\.
-You can copy the attribute to a user\-defined attribute with the **Set contact attribute** block, which is included in CTRs\.
-You can also pass this attribute as a Lambda input parameter in an **Invoke AWS Lambda function** block, which is not included in CTRs\.
-+ **Stored customer input**—The attribute values created from the most recent **Store customer input** block invocation\.
-This attribute is not included in CTRs, and is not accessible in Lambda input\.
-You can copy the attribute to a user\-defined attribute with the **Set contact attribute** block, which is included in CTRs\.
-You can also pass this attribute as a Lambda input parameter in an **Invoke AWS Lambda function** block, which is not included in CTRs\.
-This attribute value applies only to the most recent invocation of the Lambda function\.
-It is overwritten with the next invocation of the function\.

-## External Attributes<a name="external-attributes"></a>
++ **External**—Attributes are created via a process external to Amazon Connect, such as when you use an **Invoke AWS Lambda function** block in a contact flow, or integrate with an Amazon Lex bot\.

   External attributes are returned as key\-value pairs from the most recent invocation of an **Invoke AWS Lambda function** block\.
 External attributes are overwritten with each invocation of the Lambda function\.
 You can access external attributes in contact flows via $\.External\.AttributeName\.
 For more information about using attributes in Lambda functions, see [Using AWS Lambda Functions with Amazon Connect](http://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html)\.

   These attributes are not included in CTRs, not passed to the next Lambda invocation, and not passed to the CCP for screenpop information\.
 However, they can be passed as Lambda function inputs on an **Invoke AWS Lambda function** block, or copied to user\-defined attributes via the **Set contact attributes** block\.
 When used in **Set contact attributes** blocks, the attributes that are copied are included in CTRs, and can be used in the CCP\.
++ **Lex slots**—External attribute for the slot name of an Amazon Lex bot\.
++ **Lex attributes**—External attribute for session attributes from an Amazon Lex bot\.

 ## Using Contact Attributes to Personalize the Customer Experience<a name="use-attributes-cust-exp"></a>